-Mar 11th, 2010 Posted in Uncategorized | Comments Off
+Mar 11th, 2010 Posted in Uncategorized | Comments Off on What life looks like

 We have moved a few times since moving to Ethiopia.
 Now we believe we are settled into our final house here, and are very to happy to be settled, but our friends naturally ask what the new house looks like or what kind of car we are driving … So, I thought I’d try to answer some of those questions.
 We actually don’t have any photos of the new house yet, so you might have to wait a little while for our edition of “Ethiopia Cribs” but here is a photo of what a Pajero looks like and our dogs Wubz and Michelle too.
 I will have to get some pictures of our new house.